jianzhnie/CyberAttackSimulator/docs/index.rst

  - Flexible environment and game rule configuration

-What is Yawning-Titan built with
+What is CyberAttackSim built with
 --------------------------------
-Yawning-Titan is built on the shoulders of giants and heavily relies on the following libraries:
+CyberAttackSim is built on the shoulders of giants and heavily relies on the following libraries:

  * `OpenAI's Gym <https://gym.openai.com/>`_ is used as the basis for all of the environments
  * `Networkx <https://github.com/networkx/networkx>`_ is used as the underlying data structure used for all environments